isabelkfigueroa/isabelkfigueroa.github.io/_posts/2023-01-04-the-endless-steppe.md

 > being unworthy of her attention.
 On the contrary, she taught us as if
 > she had gotten hold of us at the optimum moment for conversion…It was in
 > her classes that I finally mastered the Russian language and was able to
-> read it with great ease and to write it too. (p.
-211- 212)
+> read it with great ease and to write it too. (pp. 211- 212)

 Esther compares literature to a religion, her teacher Anna Semyonovna to the religion’s leader, and the 7th grade students to disciples that Anna Semyonovna